-The San Diego State University MHIRT program, in existence since 1993, provides funds for international summer research experiences for qualified undergraduate and graduate students from institutions across the United States.
-Our fellowship program currently provides research training in biomedical sciences, medical anthropology, and public health.
-Each year we accept a diverse group of undergraduate and graduate students to participate in programs at various research institutes and universities in Ghana, Peru, Taiwan, Mexico and Uganda.
+The San Diego State University MHIRT program has been in existence since 1993.
+The program provides funds for international summer research experiences to qualified undergraduate and graduate students from institutions across the United States.
+Our fellowship program currently provides research training in social sciences, behavioral sciences, and public health.
+Each year we accept a diverse group of undergraduate and graduate students to participate in programs at various research institutes and universities internationally.

-Our funding comes from the Minority Health and Health Disparities International Research Training (MHIRT) program; MHIRT is a part of NIH’s National Institute of Minority Health and Health Disparities (NIMHD).
+Our funding comes from the Minority Health and Health Disparities International Research Training (MHIRT) program.
+MHIRT is a part of NIH’s National Institute of Minority Health and Health Disparities (NIMHD).
 This program enables U.S. institutions to offer short-term international research training opportunities to undergraduate and graduate students from health disparity backgrounds.
 Health disparity backgrounds includes minorities and other underrepresented and under served populations in health research.
-This includes sexual and gender minorities (SGMs).
-The term SGM encompasses lesbian, gay, bisexual, and transgender populations as well as those whose sexual orientation, gender identity and expressions, or reproductive development varies from traditional, societal, cultural, or physiological norms.
 For more information on health disparity backgrounds and the MHIRT program, please visit the NIMHD website at (http://www.nimhd.nih.gov/programs/extramural/international-research-training.html)

 The goals of the MHIRT program are to: